Police Scotland: Controversy

 In May 2015, Sheku Bayoh died after being arrested by nine police officers, whilst under the influence of drugs.
 Officers were responding to a report of a male in possession of a knife which was found at the scene.

 In July 2015, Police Scotland failed to respond to an initial report of a vehicle crash on the M9.
 Lamara Bell was not discovered for three days despite concerned members of the public reporting the abandoned vehicle.
 She later died as a result of her injuries.
 Her boyfriend John Yuile also died.

 In 2016, Police Scotland undertook a trial of so-called 'cyber-kiosks' for analysing the contents of mobile phones.
 Concerns over privacy sparked a Scottish Parliament inquiry and prompted human rights groups to query the legal basis that allows officers to seize and analyse phones.

 In February 2017, Police Scotland's chief constable Phil Gormley resigned following misconduct allegations that fuelled worries about the leadership and governance of Scotland's national force.
 Gormley had been on indefinite leave since September, facing five separate investigations.

-In September 2017, BBC Scotland reported that Police Scotland had compiled an illegal database on over 10 per cent of the population.
+In September 2017, BBC Scotland reported that Police Scotland had compiled an illegal database on more than 10 per cent of the population.
 By early 2019, the Daily Express reported that, despite public outcry, no details had been removed, but a further 162,520 people's details had been illegally added.

-A Home Office report in 2017 indicated that the rate of deaths in police custody in Scotland for the period 2014-16 (the only period for which figures were available from the Police Investigations and Review Commissioner) was four times higher than in the rest of the United Kingdom.
+A Home Office report in 2017 indicated that the rate of deaths in police custody in Scotland for the period 2014–16 (the only period for which figures were available from the Police Investigations and Review Commissioner) was four times higher than in the rest of the United Kingdom.